-Generally speaking forensic anthropology is the examination of human skeletal remains for law enforcement agencies to help recovery human remains, determine the identity of unidentified human remains, interpret trauma, and estimate time since death.
+Generally speaking forensic anthropology is the examination of human skeletal remains for law enforcement agencies to help with the recovery of human remains, determine the identity of unidentified human remains, interpret trauma, and estimate time since death.

 Further definition of the term is necessary to understand the scope and basis of forensic anthropology.
 Anthropology alone is the study of man.
 Anthropologists are interested in culture (cultural anthropologists), language (linguistic anthropologists), the physical remains or artifacts left behind by human occupation (archaeologists), and human remains (physical anthropologists).